 About

-The City's critical areas ordinance (CAO) is being updated to reflect the most recent guidance for environmentally critical areas, such as wetlands, streams, steep slopes and coal mine hazard areas.
+The City's critical areas ordinance (CAO) was updated February 17, 2026 to reflect the most recent requirements for environmentally critical areas, such as wetlands, streams, steep slopes and coal mine hazard areas.
 Below you can find resources, a schedule, FAQs and contact information.

 Schedule